Started with Cable TV

 Su-svastika is built on the foundation of what I learned from Su-Kam.
 Key changes include:

-- Automated product testing: Eliminating human error through advanced computer-based testing.
+- Automated Product Testing: Eliminating human error through advanced computer-based testing.

-- Cloud-based data management: Real-time data tracking for improved quality control and customer service.
+- Cloud-Based Data Management: Real-time data tracking for improved quality control and customer service.

-- Fresh leadership: A team free from past industry baggage, fostering a new direction and culture.
+- Fresh Leadership: A team free from past industry baggage, fostering a new direction and culture.

-- Focus on future technologies: Investing in Lithium-ion batteries and Battery Energy Storage Systems, anticipating the shift away from lead-acid technology.
+- Focus on Future Technologies: Investing in Lithium-ion batteries and Battery Energy Storage Systems, anticipating the shift away from lead-acid technology.

 Su-svastika represents a new beginning, built on lessons learned and a commitment to innovation.
 With a strong team and a focus on customer satisfaction, I am confident in the company’s future success.